alexfernandez/alexfernandez.github.io/permanent/cv.md

 Led the backend team at [mediasmart.io](http://mediasmart.io/), a mobile adtech company.
-During this period of hypergrowth the company went from 50k€ to 10M€ in revenue.
+During this period of hypergrowth the company went from 50k€ to 5M€ in revenue.

 * Led the redesign that allowed us to go from processing two thousand requests per second to just under a million requests per second in little more than four years.
 * Successfully competed at an international level both in price and in features.
-* Designed the selection process used for all new recruits.
 * Built a SRE platform that fully automated deployments, server provisioning, monitoring and much more.

 ### 2007-07 to 2011-08: Project Manager at ING Direct Spain